AliceO2Group/QualityControl/doc/Advanced.md

 ## Developing QC modules on a machine with FLP suite

+Option 1: Rebuild everything locally and use the QC module library that is generated

+Simply build as you would do on your development machine with aliBuild.
 To load a development library in a setup with FLP suite, specify its full path in the config file (e.g. `/etc/flp.d/qc/readout.json`):
 ```